Asymptotically conical Calabi-Yau manifolds, I: Uniqueness in a given K a hler class

-where $P$ denotes radial parallel transport from the link $L = \{r = 1\}$.
-Now the operator $\nabla_L^*\nabla_L + {\rm Ric}$ acting on sections of $T^*C|_L$ has a spectral decomposition, which we can use, together with (\ref{e:sov}), to split up $\Delta_{g_0}\beta = -\Delta_{g_0}\alpha$ as an infinite series of ODE's.
+\begin{proof} (i) It suffices to solve the equation $\Delta_{g_0}\beta = -\Delta_{g_0}\alpha = O(r^{\lambda-2-\epsilon_0})$ for $\beta$ of rate at most $\lambda - \epsilon_0$, defined outside a large compact set.
+There are no obstructions to doing this: Using (2.14), (2.15) of \cite{Cheeger} and the spectral decomposition of the $1$-form Laplacian on $L$, one can split up $\Delta_{g_0}\beta = -\Delta_{g_0}\alpha$ as an infinite sequence of Euler-Cauchy type ODE's.
 These are easy to solve individually, with the correct behavior at infinity.
 Summing the solutions is not difficult either because $-\Delta_{g_0}\alpha$ is smooth, so that its Fourier coefficients on each slice decay rapidly in terms of the spectral parameter.